 - Facilities – Provides the appropriate physical access to buildings, floors, parking, etc.

 - Legal / Risk Management – Ensures all policies and compliance checks are completed.

-Like Huntley, Compliance experts agree that the responsibility for onboarding new hires effectively requires “several staff members across multiple departments.”
+Like Graham, Compliance experts agree that the responsibility for onboarding new hires effectively requires “several staff members across multiple departments.”

 The very first step is building a clear focus for onboarding accountability within the organization.
 Onboarding is always exponentially more successful when there’s a collaborative effort between departments.
 With solid alignment among internal business partners, the path to developing a concerted approach to onboarding new hires can be an efficient and successful process.